 • These cards may be riddled with fees.
 For instance, you might get hit with a fee for card activation, making a purchase, adding money to the card, and/or withdrawing money at an ATM.
 You’ll want to read the fine print because these fees may make prepaid cards a less attractive option.

-Cash is king and can be a super-simple way to send or receive funds, even if you don’t have a bank account, provided you can safely hand over the bills.
+Cash can be a super-simple way to transfer funds, even if you don’t have a bank account, provided you can safely hand over the bills.
 If the two parties involved are in different locations, this becomes a lot riskier.
 Mailing cash is probably never a wise move.

-Checks are also a time-honored way to transfer money; the person who receives it can then cash the check, perhaps paying a fee since they don’t have a bank account.
+Personal checks are also a time-honored way to transfer money, and easy to access if you have a checking account.
+The person who receives it can then cash the check, perhaps paying a fee since they don’t have a bank account.
 But if you use mail to send the payment, a lost check situation can occur or a check might be stolen.
 So, there could be some risk involved.

-Money transfer services can be a godsend.
-No bank account is required for either the sender or recipient.
+Money transfer services can be a solid option for sending money to someone without a bank account.
+In fact, no bank account is required for either the sender or recipient.
 It’s easy.
 In addition to in person retail outlets, you can now access money transfer services like Western Union and MoneyGram online.

 • It’s a quick transaction; money can arrive as early as the same day.